 The assessment of student performance in project courses often uses a combination of written, oral, and other presentations, developed by the student group.
-If the forms of assessment of the various student performances are not described in the course syllabus, information must be provided in the course information (Information inför kursstart), or equivalent.
+If the forms of assessment of the various student performances are not described in the course syllabus, information must be provided in the course information (Information before the start of a course), or equivalent.
 Examiners may get help from staff with documenting student performance, individually and in groups, ahead of grading decisions.